staabm/staabm.github.io/_posts/2023-05-10-how-to-debug-slow-rector-projects.md

 image: "images/og-images/debug-rector-performance.jpg"

 ogImage:
-  title: "How to debug rector performance"
+  title: "How to debug Rector performance"
   subtitle: "Step by step guide on how to find out why Rector is slow on your project"
   imageUrl: "https://staabm.github.io/staabm.svg"
   fileName: "debug-rector-performance"